Where Bitcoin is Stored

 Bitcoin is accessed through something called a wallet, but the phrase keychain actually is a more accurate way to describe the way it works.
 Since Bitcoin is digital, you could make copies of a wallet.
 With the description of a keychain, you can make copies of your keys and store the same keys on different keychains so you have multiple ways to access your secured content.

 Your wallet holds something called a private key (kind of like a password) that gives the user access to their funds on the Blockchain.
 In addition, the wallet generates something called public keys (kind of like an email address so we know who to send the Bitcoins to).
 These public keys are given to people so they may receive funds from anyone, just like an email may be used for contact.
-For example, I have a private key displayed on the home page so people may tip me in Bitcoin.
+For example, I have a public key displayed on the home page so people may tip me in Bitcoin.

 Please be sure to read the topics below carefully.
 The last section is by far the most important if you want to make sure you don't lose your Bitcoin.